metaplex-foundation/developer-hub/src/pages/inscription/initialize.md

 After the initialization has been done you can [write Data](write) to the inscriptions.

+When initializing you can choose a `shard` that is used for numbering.
+Make sure to use a random one to minimize locks.
+Read more about [Sharding here](sharding)

 ## `Initialize`

 An Inscription has to be initialized before data can written to it.
 It can be done like so: